 Step 1:

-Calculate drug dosage from available stock (10mg/5ml dihydrocodeine elixir)
+Calculating drug dosage from available stock (10 mg/5ml dihydrocodeine elixir)

 Step 2: